 North Korea Withdraws From the Nonproliferation Treaty

-North Korea announced its withdrawal from the Nuclear Nonproliferation Treaty (NPT), stating: “We can no longer remain bound to the NPT, allowing the country’s security and the dignity of our nation to be infringed upon.”
-Months earlier, the United States had announced that North Korean officials had admitted to enriching uranium for nuclear weapons.
-North Korea denied the claim but then reopened nuclear facilities it had previously shut down and ordered IAEA inspectors out of the country.
-Almost four years later, the North Korean government announced that it had completed a nuclear test, becoming the eighth country in history to do so.
+North Korea announced its withdrawal from the NPT.
+They stated, “We can no longer remain bound to the NPT, allowing the country’s security and the dignity of our nation to be infringed upon.”
+Months earlier, the United States announced that North Korean officials had admitted to enriching uranium for nuclear weapons.
+North Korea denied the claim, but then reopened nuclear facilities it had previously shut down.
+Pyongyang also ordered IAEA inspectors out of the country.
+Almost four years later, the North Korean government announced that it had completed a nuclear test, becoming the eighth country in history to successfully do so.

 Envoys to the six party talks on North Korea's nuclear issue shake hands at the beginning of another round of the talks in Beijing on July 10, 2008.